wp-plugins/slideshow-gallery/readme.txt

 6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==

+= 1.4.3 =
+* ADD: WordPress Object Cache API for performance
+* FIX: Post/page images slideshow not showing images with resize turned on
+* FIX: Featured/latest product images not showing with resizing

 = 1.4.2 =
 * ADD: More flexible settings for information bar per slide